mazi-project/guides/tech/source/writingSD.rst

 In this section you can find information on how to write an image to your microSD card.
 The image could be a default Raspbian operating system if you are starting from scratch to build your MAZI Zone, or a |mazi-img| if you want to have full support and receive the latest developments of the project.
+The latest version of the MAZI toolkit (v3) uses the **Raspbian Stretch Lite**.

 .. |mazi-img| raw:: html